 The Barcelona Zoo, the Castle of the three Dragons, the Parliament as well as the Museum of Modern Art are within the park’s limits.

-As you walk around you’ll find lots of life-size sculptures, like the giant mammoth.
-In the center of the park, artists, musicians, and people blowing extra large bubbles provide some fun for everyone!
+As you walk around this park in Barcelona with the family, you’ll take many photos next to life-size sculptures, like the giant mammoth.
+In the center of the park, artists, musicians, and people blowing extra large bubbles provide some fun for adults and kids alike!

 - PALAU DE LA MUSICA CATALANA